32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 1. Pasta salad box

-Pasta salad is an ideal meal for kids because it is extremely delicious and versatile.
-It’s easy to prepare and can be served cold.
-You can add pasta as the base and place some beans and cheese on top of it.
+Pasta salad is a great dish for kids because it is incredibly delicious and versatile.
+Plus, it’s easy to prepare and can be served cold.
+You can add pasta as the base and place some beans and low-fat cheese on top.
+Whole grain pasta can serve as a great base, too.
 Add vegetables, such as cherry tomatoes, which are a good source of vitamins, and round the meal out with something crispy — we recommend tortilla chips and sliced fruit to finish on a sweet but healthy note.
 This meal is a good source of carbohydrates, proteins, and energy.
+Generally, one cup of cooked whole-grain pasta has 5.95g of protein and 29.89g of carbs (3).
+The addition of cheese, beans, and veggies boosts these values, making pasta salad a perfect lunch for kids.

 Pasta salad bento box lunch ideas